Oakland fire: Complaints filed repeatedly about warehouse

 - Many of them were about illegal construction and trash piling up

-Oakland, California (CNN)The city of Oakland received repeated complaints over three decades about the "Ghost Ship" warehouse, which was gutted last week by a fire that killed at least 36 people.
+Oakland, California (CNN)The city of Oakland received repeated complaints over several years about the "Ghost Ship" warehouse, which was gutted last week by a fire that killed at least 36 people.

-The place had been damaged in a fire in 1988, but additional information was not available.
+The site had been damaged in a fire in 1988, but additional information on that incident was not immediately available.

 The most recent complaints had been filed three weeks before Friday's fire.